-Medical insurance is designed primarily to provide cover for treatment of new medical conditions that arise after you join.
+This policy is designed primarily to provide cover for treatment of an eye condition, joint replacement, inguinal hernia or hiatus hernia repair, one surgical procedure per leg for varicose veins and gall bladder removal which are needed as the result of a new medical condition that arises after you join.
 This is the usual position.
 However, you may have joined on a different basis, particularly if you joined this policy from another insurer.
-Additionally, when you joined, you may have been able to choose to include cover for eligible treatment of pre-existing hypertension and specified conditions to it.
-If these apply to you they will be shown on your Policy Schedule.

-If you completed a medical history declaration when you joined, your Policy Schedule will show the medical conditions for which we will not cover you for treatment and whether we can review that exclusion
+If you completed a medical history declaration when you joined, your Policy Schedule will show the medical conditions for which we will not cover you for treatment and whether we can review that exclusion.

-If you did not provide your medical history when you joined, the following diagram shows how your policy works and the process we go through when assessing your claim.
+If you did not provide your medical history when you joined, the diagram on page 17 shows how your policy works and the process we go through when assessing your claim.
+The policy terms are shown on page 18-19.